Édouard Mendy: 2021–22 season

-2022-23 season
+2022–23 season

 Mendy began the 2022–23 season as first choice but started poorly, and suffered an injury that meant he was unavailable when Graham Potter replaced Thomas Tuchel as the club's manager.
 Potter decided not to commit to naming either Mendy or Arrizabalaga as first choice; ultimately, Arrizabalaga would keep his place and Mendy would play just three times after Potter's appointment.

 Al Ahli

 Mendy signed for Saudi Pro League club Al Ahli on 28 June 2023 on a three-year contract, for a fee reported in the British media to be around £16 million.
 In the final match held in Jeddah on 3 May 2025, he became a member of the squad that won the first-ever AFC Champions League Elite title at the 2024–25 season, following a victory against the Japanese representative, Kawasaki Frontale at the final.

 Mendy was also the best goalkeeper in the competition.
+In December that year, he signed a new contract with the club until 2028.
+In the following season, he lifted the 2025–26 AFC Champions League Elite trophy as the club's captain after a 1–0 extra-time win over Machida Zelvia in the final.